ESKYoung/cookiecutter-machine-learning/README.md

 Note that CI/CD workflows are built with GitHub Actions; GitLab CI/CD is not currently supported.

-Note, pre-commit hooks may fail on your first commit due to formatting; fix these according to the `CONTRIBUTING.md` before proceeding.

 ### Requirements

 To get started, your system should meet the following requirements: